JacKeTUs/simagic-ff/README.md

 ## What does not work?
 1. Telemetry functions (Shift lights, FX-Pro display), mostly because telemetry works only with proprietary soft, which can't get access to shared memory chunks from games.
-2. I did not test `Firmware Update` function.
-Use it on your own risk.
+2. `Firmware Update` function.
+Use Windows PC or Windows VM at the moment.
+3. Driver only detects wheels in "Normal mode".
+Compatibility mode changes VID/PID of the wheelbase to vJoy defaults (`0x1234` `0xbead`)

 ## How to use that driver?
 You can install it through DKMS or manually.